 The Wandering Ghost is an unknown soldier that doesn’t confine to one area.
 He’s been seen in many places around the fort.
 The employees only see him for afar, never close enough to identify.

 Nils Von Schoultz was a Finnish-born nationalist who became involved in the Rebellion of 1837 in Upper Canada.

-A travelling fighter, he’d see action in Poland fighting the Russians.
+A traveling fighter, he’d see action in Poland fighting the Russians.
 Then to France, which sent him to north Africa.
 After this he settled down with a Scottish woman named Ann Campbell.
 Settling in Sweden, he’d become an inventor, which took him to Britain to sell his new red dye.

 This led him to the United States where he got into salt processing in Upstate New York, which led him to getting involved with the Rebellion.
 A group of politicians and solders wanting to free Canada from British rule, like what was done in the United States.

 Schoultz and his crew of about 200 soldiers tried an attack starting at Prescott (located just north of Kingston).
 They made it to the outskirts of Kingston before being cornered by British militia.
 Schoultz and crew held up, but after long were firing bolts, door hinges and nails.
 They gave up.

 He was full of regret during trial, and almost won over the court with the help of his young lawyer, a man named John A Macdonald (who’d later become Canada’s first Prime Minister).
 Schoultz explained his life, said he was caught up in the passion and misunderstood the desires of Canadians.

 It didn’t work, and Von Schoultz was hanged at Fort Henry in 1838.
 Proving his regret, part of the man’s fortune was given to the families of British militia killed in the battle.
 Another part to help build the original Regiopolis College in Kingston.